MohanRam1996/TIC-TAC-TO/README.md

 This is a TIC TAC TO game
-playable on windows or mac or linux provided you have python and pygame installed on your computer I have attached a portable version of python and pygame for you guys as well
+playable on windows or mac or linux provided you have python and pygame installed on your computer you can download a portable version of python and pygame in just one click - https://goo.gl/wvVkeC

 INSTRUCTIONS: